• Skip to main content

-John Buchan was born in Perth, Scotland on 26 August 1875, later moving to Fife and then to the Gorbals district in Glasgow.
+John Buchan was born in Perth, Scotland on 26 August 1875.
+He later moved to Fife and then to the Gorbals district in Glasgow.

 Summer holidays were spent in Broughton in the Scottish Borders with his mother’s family and with his father’s family in Peebles also in Border country.